Embracing Forgiveness: A Moment of Welcome and Reconciliation

 The lady listened attentively and then said: “My dear, life is too short to carry so much weight.
 Forgiveness is not for those who hurt you; it is for you.
 It frees your soul and allows you to live fully again.

-Forgiving does not mean forgetting, but rather accepting that the past cannot be changed and that you deserve to be happy, initiating your own process of healing.”
+Forgiving does not mean forgetting, but rather accepting that the past cannot be changed and that you deserve to be happy, initiating your own journey of emotional recovery.”

 The lady’s words resonated in Mary’s heart.
 She realized that by not forgiving Anne, she was imprisoning herself in a cycle of pain.
 She then decided to take the first step, understanding the importance of letting go.

-She wrote a letter to Anny, expressing her feelings and her decision to forgive.
+She wrote a letter to Anne, expressing her feelings and her decision to forgive.

 Anne, upon receiving the letter, was deeply moved.
 She had never realized how much her actions had hurt Mary and felt genuinely sorry.